urql-graphql/urql/docs/basics.md

 // ...
 ```

-Your setup may vary depending on whether you set up the same file to be
+Your setup may vary depending on whether your client initialization code
-used to create an `urql` client for the server and the client-side or not.
+is universal (single file that executes on client and server-side, such as Next.js'
+`async getInitialProps`), or two separate files for client and server.

 If you're using [next.js](https://nextjs.org/) or need some more details on how to set this
 up [have a look at our SSR + next.js example project](https://github.com/FormidableLabs/urql/tree/master/examples/3-ssr-with-nextjs).